crossbeam-rs/rfcs/text/2017-10-06-api-layers.md

 # Alternatives

-`Scope<'scope>` vs. `&'scope Scope`: Currently the type of scope is `Scope<'scope>`.
-It is possible to use more traditional reference type `&'scope Scope`, but it may incur some runtime cost of double indirection.
+`&'scope Scope` vs. `Scope<'scope>`: Currently we pass `&'scope Scope` as a witness that the current participant is pinned.
+The reference type may incur runtime overhead of nested indirection, but this author believes the overhead if bearable.
+You may avoid this overhead by using `Scope<'scope>` instead as the witness, but it is an unorthodox choice.

 `Arc<Global>` vs. `&Global`: Currently `Collector` is implemented as `Arc<Global>`, which incurs a runtime overhead of reference counting.
 This author believes the overhead is negligible, because handle creation is likely in the cold path.
-Using `&Global` instead of `Arc<Global>` might eliminate the runtime cost, but it will significantly complicates the API.
+Using `&Global` instead of `Arc<Global>` might eliminate the runtime cost, but it will significantly complicate the API.

 # Unresolved questions

-for `#[no_std]` environment, a long-term plan would be separating out what is dependent on `std`, namely the default collector API and the `Collector` API, and what is not, namely the internal API.
+For `#[no_std]` environment, a long-term plan would be separating out what is dependent on `std`, namely the default collector API and the `Collector` API, and what is not, namely the internal API.
 The proposed internal API is almost `std`-free except for the fact that `Global` and `Local` relies on the data structures in the standard library.
 This author believes we can finish this job